dscherbak/rapid-response-katas/Architecture.md

 **External Dependencies**: Cameras

 **Message Handling**:
-- New Model is Generated: When a new model is generated, it becomes available for authorized users to upload to the camera.
-The Camera Feed Engine handles this process of uploading new model.
+- New Model is Generated: Makes a new version of AI model available to be uploaded to cameras by authorized users.

 **Message Generation**:
-- New Observation Captured: This event is generated when a camera captures a new observation.
+- New Observation Captured: When a new observation is fully loaded from the camera, it can be processed by other services.
-- New Camera Added: When a new camera is registered in the service, the Camera Feed Engine generates an event.
-This event ensures that the system remains up-to-date with the available camera resources.
+- New Camera Registered: When a new camera is registered in the service and can be used for notifications/configuration, etc.

 # Deployment/Development